trevorlauder/cloudflare-doh-worker/README.md

   )
   ```

-- Install the project requirements
+- Install the project requirements.

   ```shell
   npm install -u
   ```

-- Deploy the worker to your Cloudflare account
+- Deploy the worker to your Cloudflare account.

   The first time you run this, it will need to log into your Cloudflare account and provide permission for Wrangler.